Guide To Nominations

 You may send additional information to support the nomination at any time, and we will ensure that this is considered with the existing papers.
 The Secretary to the Bailiff should also be advised if there has been any important change to the information supplied on the nomination form, such as the home address of the nominee.

-People who are not British citizens or citizens of Commonwealth countries of which The Queen is Head of State, are eligible to be considered for awards but the award may be an honorary one.
+People who are not British citizens or citizens of Commonwealth countries of which The King is Head of State, are eligible to be considered for awards but the award may be an honorary one.

 How Nominations are considered